STharHtet/grp1/README.md

 # Features Developed
 The table below describes the features that have been developed for the project.
 The full output can be seen in GitHub Actions.

+**32 requirements of 32 have been implemented which is 100%.**

 | ID | Features                                                                                                                                                               | Met | Screenshots                                                     |
 |----|------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----|-----------------------------------------------------------------|